ForgeGit/ignite_wotlk/README.md

 <img src="img/ignite_comparison2.png" />

 <ins>In a vacuum</ins> where munching and vomit have the same odds of happening and both happen roughly at the same rate, <ins>the total ignite damage would be less than what it would have been if no bugs (ignite or vomit) had been present.</ins>

+### Part 4: Measuring ignite across logs

+Given the above, we can:

+- Extract several logs from lumberjack website
+- Include only boss encounters (exclude trash)
+- Filter for only mages
+- Extract all the damage events dealt by those mages
+- Calculate the ignite damage dealt
+- Calculate the total critical damage dealt